Bayesian-LoRA: LoRA based Parameter Efficient Fine-Tuning using Optimal Quantization levels and Rank Values trough Differentiable Bayesian Gates: Related Work

 Pre-trained language models have gained significant attention in the field of natural language processing (NLP), due to their impressive capabilities in language generation, in-context learning, world knowledge, and reasoning.

 The GPT family, including GPT-3 \cite{brown2020gpt3}, ChatGPT~\cite{openai2022chatgpt}, GPT-4~\cite{openai2023gpt4}, and InstructGPT \cite{ouyang2022instruct-tuning} are some of the representative works on autoregressive LLMs.
-A second family of language models are bi-directional models, like DeBERTa \cite{he2021deberta}, DeBERTa-v3 \cite{he2021debertav3}, RoBERTa \cite{liu2019roberta}, T5 \cite{raffel2020exploring}.
+Another type of transformers are masked language models, like Deberta \cite{he2021deberta}, Deberta-v3 \cite{he2021debertav3}, Roberta \cite{liu2019roberta}, T5 \cite{raffel2020exploring}.
 It is a common practice to train transformer models on Language Modelling or Masked Language Modelling task in an unsupervised manner, which does not require annotated data, and adapt it for multiple downstream applications.
 Such adaptation can be done via fine-tuning, which updates all parameters of a model \cite{hu2022lora}.
 Since transformer models often have billions of parameters, computing gradient updates for the entire model can be infeasible without appropriate hardware.
-This gave motivation for research work on parameter-efficient variations of fine-tuning \cite{hu2022lora, zaken2021bitfit}.
+This gave a motivation for research work on parameter-efficient variations of fine-tuning \cite{hu2022lora, zaken2021bitfit}.

 \textbf{Low-Rank Adaptation}.
 LoRA \cite{hu2022lora} is an approach that allows training model for a downstream task while updating only a small subset of weights.
 It models incremental updates of the weights being fine-tuned as a product of two matrices that have much fewer parameters.
 This results in the following forward pass: